 In 1905 the lighthouse keeper discovered the Roman Ruins.
 He began to dig around the lighthouse and found what once was the Roman city of Caviclum.
 The archaeological site contains well-preserved Roman baths, a necropolis, and furnaces for the production of garum (which also confirm that Torrox was an important center for fishery production and export).

 Along a coastline of 9km, the town has a few nice beaches to offer.
-Most popular are Playa de Torrox, Playa del Peñoncillo, Playa las Dunas, Playa Calaceite, and Playa de las Lindes.
+The most popular are Playa de Torrox, Playa del Peñoncillo, Playa las Dunas, Playa Calaceite, and Playa de las Lindes.
 Above the Playa de Torrox there’s also a lovely promenade, Paseo Maritimo de Torrox, stretching for about 2km.
 There you can enjoy a nice walk, or eat a delicious meal in one of the few restaurants while enjoying beautiful views.

 How to get to Torrox Costa and Pueblo, Spain?